stan-alam/AWS/AWS_CSA/chap03/notes.md

 **Instances Types**

-The instances type defines the virtual hadrware supporting an EC2 instance.
+The instances type defines the virtual hardware supporting an EC2 instance.
 There are dozens of instance types available, varying in the following dimensions.

  * Virtual CPU ( vCPUS)